Writing LinkedIn posts doesn't have to take so long

 Strategy 2) Not every post has to be long

-Try out other forms of content like short posts and polls.
 For short posts, you can share controversial opinions.
 For example, share a belief you have about your industry that not everyone agrees with.
-This type of post often gets others riled up which spark great discussion and engages potential clients and referral partners.
+This type of post often gets others riled up which sparks great discussion and engages potential clients and referral partners.

-In my monthly coaching program Leads on LinkedIn, I share dozens of prompts so you always know where to start when writing your next LinkedIn post and direct message.
+In my coaching program Leads on LinkedIn, I share dozens of prompts so you always know where to start when writing your next LinkedIn post and direct message.

 Strategy 3) Get feedback instead of overthinking